rhx/swift-mac-lookup/UML_Class_Diagram.md

 # UML Class Diagram for Swift MAC Lookup

-This document provides a comprehensive UML class diagram representation of the Swift MAC Lookup project structure.
+This document provides a UML class diagram representation of the swift-mac-lookup structure.

 ## Overview